SaMajerus/capstone-proposal/README.md

 * 13:20:   Continuing to try and get the Raycasting physics to work.
 * 13:30:   Joining Google Meet for Capstone Presentations.
 (Will continue to work on this in background, here and there.)
+* 15:00:   Idea for future exploration -- shoot an invisible projectile object at target.
+(Have projectile despawn after delivering Force)
+* 15:10:   Just discovered that the Physics were not being applied because the Blower object was not itself a Prefab in the Player Prefab.
+(Physics are now applied.. except the player moves instead of the leaf (or something)...)
+* 15:20:   Created build folder for initial (albeit very-WIP) iteration of game.

 <br><br>